Importance of Branding the Right Way

-For years, there’s been confusion on the word, branding.
-Many businesses use it, but what does it really mean?
+For years, there’s been confusion about brand identity, or branding.
+Many businesses hire a marketing agency to handle their branding, but how important is branding?
 For a long time, branding was defined as a design, slogan, name, symbol, or a mix of different elements that identify the company.
-It was meant to distinguish a brand from their competition.
-But today, branding coined a more sophisticated definition which works parallel to all marketing efforts.
+It was meant to distinguish a brand from its competition.
+But today, branding coined a more sophisticated definition that works parallel to all marketing efforts.

 It’s the way the consumers recognize the brand when they think or hear about the company, product, and services.
 Thus, branding revolves around the behavior of consumers.
 Think of it as a representation of your company to new and legacy audiences; it’s influenced by the creativity that surrounds it, words, and other affecting elements.

 It’s not just about getting your audience to choose you over the competition.
 In fact, brands should be able to address the needs of consumers with a solution worthy of their time.

 Good brands should be able to achieve the following:

 - Emotionally link your audience to your service or product